Direct To Film (DTF): Color Profiling and White Control

 1. Define the White setting

-- White slider or percentage, this selection will enable an automatic white percentage limit of 50% for White shirts and 100% for Black or Colored shirts.
+White percentage slider: This selection will enable an automatic white percentage limit of 50% for White shirts and 100% for Black or Colored shirts.

-- Choke: is used to reduce the white under base layer (To avoid White halo effects).
-The choke can be applied as one of the image steps, Editor, Layout or Workflow White settings.
+2. Choke: is used to reduce the white under base layer (To avoid White halo effects).
+The choke can be applied as one of an Image Processing Step, in Editor, Layout or Workflow White settings.
+Typical choke is between 0.1 - 1.15mm

-2. Click Print to create the White Test Chart.
-Advised to start with the default settings
+2. Click Print to create the White Test Chart:

 3. Evaluate the White Test Chart